 In case you are from Arizona or any one of the other 48 states where loosemeats is unheard of, know this: a loosemeats is a sandwich of ground beef that is cooked loose – unpattied – and served sauceless.
 Compared to a hamburger it has a higgledy-piggledy character, but there is nothing scattered about its satisfying taste.
 It is customarily dressed with pickle, mustard, and a slice of cheese; and like grits, it is a food spoken of with singular/plural ambivalence.
 Usually one sandwich is a loosemeats; a batch in the kitchen or a bowlful without the bun are loosemeats.

-At Bob’s Drive-Inn, they don’t even offer a hamburger.
-If you want beef, you get loosemeats.
 Bob’s loosemeats are definitive.
 Browned, strained of fat, then pressure-cooked with sauce and spice, then drained again, this meat is moist, full-flavored and deeply satisfying.
 Each sandwich is made on a good-quality roll that Myles Kass secures from Le Mars’ own Vander Meer Bakery.

 If you don’t want loosemeats, or if like us, need to sample every good hot dog that exists, you must get a couple of franks at this fine place.
 The hot dogs are ravishing natural-casing beauties with a real snap to their skin.
 They are made by Wimmer's, a vintage-1934 sausage maker in West Point, Nebraska, and they are some of America's greatest.
+And, of course, they are available with a loosemeats topping, a configuration known as a Bob Dog.

 Root beer is house-made; and fruit shakes are made from real summer fruit.